Jim Duren leaves lasting legacy in Shelby County - Shelby County Reporter

 But despite all of the praise he got personally for his success and the praise each of his bands got, that’s not what it was about.

-Every step of the way, it was about his love for the kids and that was evident in his saying “Love the kids first and all else will fall into place.”
+Every step of the way, it was about his love for the kids and that was evident in his saying, “Love the kids first and all else will fall into place.”

 A lasting legacy

 When Duren took his future wife Sharon on their first date on April 1, 1973, the two went to play tennis, something she had never done before.
-But she had been praying for Good to send her the right person, and her prayer was answered.
+But she had been praying for God to send her the right person, and her prayer was answered.

 The two got engaged four months later in August and married shortly after in November, but at the time, Sharon didn’t know how big her family was about to become.

 As Duren’s career grew, so did their family.
-Their band family that is.
+Their band family, that is.

-It wasn’t uncommon for students to come over and hangout with the Duren’s or ask for advice.
+It wasn’t uncommon for students to come over and hangout with the Durens or ask for advice.
 He became like a father figure to them, and they were the ones who drove him.

 During his celebration of life at Hunter Street Baptist Church on Monday, Nov.
-30, pastor Buddy Gray asked for all of those that were impacted by Duren in band stand.
+30, Pastor Buddy Gray asked for all of those that were impacted by Duren in band to stand.

 Close to 90 percent of the room stood with those who learned under him at all of his stops along the way there to show their support and remember what he had done for them.